HersheyTaichou/CodeBible/content/Hardware/Workstation/System Details.md

+---
-# Various Commands to get System Info
+title: How to Gather System Info
+description: Various commands on gathering system info
+---

 ## BIOS Details